I’m thirty-one years old now.

 That’s exactly what’s happening to my readers who never find a job.

-I’ve been writing on this blog for several years now.
+I’ve been writing on this website for several years now.

 I’ll tell you something.

 My grades were always 75, 76, 77 and 78 in no particular order.

 These were passing grades but I always get compared to other people who had higher grades and insulted so it felt bad.

 Despite that, I never stopped trying.